Scott Kingery: Los Angeles Angels

 On November 1, 2024, the Phillies traded Kingery to the Los Angeles Angels in exchange for cash considerations.
 He was added to the Angels' 40-man roster on November 4.
 On March 17, 2025, Kingery was designated for assignment following the acquisition of Ángel Perdomo.
 He cleared waivers and was sent outright to the Triple-A Salt Lake Bees on March 22.
 While playing for the Bees, Kingery hit a combined .373/.418/.578 in the hitter-friendly Pacific Coast League—numbers that were inflated by a .433 batting average on balls in play.
 On May 28, the Angels selected Kingery's contract, adding him to their active roster as a replacement for the struggling Tim Anderson.
 In 14 appearances for Los Angeles, he went 4-for-25 (.160) with one stolen base and two walks.
 Kingery was designated for assignment by the Angels on August 11.
 He cleared waivers and was sent outright to Triple-A Salt Lake on August 13.
 On September 1, the Angels added Kingery back to their active roster.
 In five appearances for Los Angeles, he received only two plate appearances, going hitless in both.
 Kingery was designated for assignment again on September 13, following the promotion of Denzer Guzmán.
 He was sent outright to Salt Lake after clearing waivers on September 15.
 Kingery elected free agency on September 29.

+Chicago Cubs

+On December 2, 2025, Kingery signed a minor league contract with the Chicago Cubs.
+On March 25, 2026, the Cubs selected Kingery's contract after he made the team's Opening Day roster.
+He made eight appearances for Chicago, going 1-for-4 (.250) with one stolen base.
+On April 24, Kingery was designated for assignment by the Cubs.
+He cleared waivers and was sent outright to the Triple-A Iowa Cubs on April 27.
+In 39 appearances for Iowa, Kingery batted .200/.277/.304 with three home runs, 12 RBI, and three stolen bases.
+He was released by the Cubs organization on July 19.